Aquatic Isopods - Isopods For Sale UK | PostPods

 Aquatic Isopods

 Aquatic isopods — often underappreciated and overlooked — play a significant role in marine ecosystems.
 From the vast depths of the ocean to the dense foliage of freshwater streams, these multi-legged crustaceans are remarkable contributors to aquatic biodiversity.
+Many aquatic isopods live on the seabed, submerged objects, and even in specialized environments like caves, occupying a wide range of habitats.

 What are Aquatic Isopods?